Systems Thinking in Health and Healthcare

 Cancellation

-• No refunds will be given from 22 June 2023 onwards but substitution with another name is permissible.
-Please inform the course administrator in writing via email, and provide the name and details of the substitute by 1 June 2023.
+• Please inform the course administrator in writing via email, and provide the name and details of the substitute by 23 May 2025.

 Stay Connected